 There’s nothing like trying out a new recipe.
-That is until you start to gather everything and realize you don’t have any cumin on your spice rack.
+That is, until you start to gather everything and realize you don’t have any cumin on your spice rack.
 Is there a substitute for cumin powder?
 As it turns out, a cumin replacement is easy to find in your kitchen.
-Using a ground cumin substitute means you won’t have to take an unexpected trip to the store.

-Before we discuss substitution cumin, though, it helps to learn more about what this spice is, so you’ll know the best alternative to cumin to choose for your dish.
+Before you find the best cumin substitute, though, it helps to learn more about what this spice is so you’ll know the best alternative to cumin to choose for your dish.

 How to use coriander seeds as an alternative to cumin:

 When your dish calls for ground cumin, you can grind your own coriander seeds to get the texture right.

 But what about that heat balance?
 Simple!
 Just use half a teaspoon of ground coriander seeds plus a pinch of cayenne pepper for every teaspoon of cumin called for in your recipe.

 Another member of the parsley family, caraway seeds may become your favorite cumin substitution.
 They look the same as well, though these seeds are far more bitter.

 You’ll find the taste of caraway seeds to be almost identical to cumin, making them a fine alternative to cumin.